ArthaTi/Pepe/README.md

 Every R/r is followed by a specific amount of E/e, which tells, what command is executed.

+Pepe might also participate in codegolf, because it support 2 forms of code: normal and shortened.
+Well, it's not that great to compete with Jelly, but it's able to fight with Python.

 \*It's time ended long ago, but it's the type of meme that is and will be still *used* - For example to show how negative you are about something, like "REEEEEE Why there's so much normies?!"

 ## Examples